djsauble/learn-gpui/book/CHAPTER_01.md

 - Understand what GPUI is and its core philosophy.
 - Set up your development environment for GPUI on macOS or Linux.
 - Create and run your first "Hello, GPUI!" application.
+- Progressively build a simple UI, understanding each component.
-- Understand the basic structure of a GPUI app.
+- Understand the basic structure of a GPUI app, including views, elements, and assets.

 ## Prerequisites